 Spotted Wing Drosophila

-Monitoring: SWD has been found in northern Utah in very low numbers, and in north-central Idaho in high numbers.
+SWD has been found in northern Utah in low numbers, and in north-central Idaho in high numbers.
+It is established in northwestern Montana in Lake and Flathead Counties.
 Monitoring should be done using traps containing a cider vinegar or sugar-yeast bait.
 See the USU Spotted Wing Drosophila factsheet for more detailed information on monitoring techniques.

 - Start date: Jan 1

-- Peak adult emergence: 755 DDs after Jan 1
+- Peak adult emergence: 755 DD after Jan 1

 Monitoring will help to determine if this pest has been introduced to your area.